 The local people have to be trained to manage the disasters.
 One of the most

 effective mechanisms for a country to prepare for a disaster is by conducting

 education and public awareness programmes at the local community level,

-educating, preparing and supporting local populations and communities in
+educating, preparing and supporting local populations and communities in their

 mechanisms to address disaster emergency situations.

 educating and empowering the population through sharing knowledge and

-information about the various types of disasters and their potential risks
+information about the various types of disasters and their potential risks as